hot-loader/react-dom/README.md

 ```text
 yarn add @hot-loader/react-dom@YOUR_REACT_VERSION
 ```
-> Right now only 16.7.0-alpha.2 version is available
+> Right now only 16.7.0+ versions are available

 ## Rewire
 To use this version of React-dom you have to rewire your application